Dell to buy SonicWall from Thoma Bravo

 The deal is expected to close within 45 days.

-Dell shares rose 15 cents to $17.11 in afternoon trade on Tuesday on the Nasdaq.
+Dell shares rose 18 cents at $17.14 in morning trade on Tuesday on the Nasdaq.

-(Reporting by Monika Shinghal and Chandni Doulatramani in; Bangalore; Additional reporting by Supantha Mukherjee in Bangalore, Nadia Damouni in New York, Jim Finkle in Boston; Editing by Gopakumar Warrier, Gary Hill)
+(Additional reporting by Supantha Mukherjee in Bangalore and Jim Finkle in Boston; Editing by Gopakumar Warrier)